Ditectrev/Scrum-Master-I-PSM-I-Practice-Tests-Exams-Questions-Answers/README.md

 ### The Product Owner is using burn-up charts instead of burn-down charts.
 What would your response be as Scrum Master?

-- [x] There’s nothing wrong with it.
+- [x] There's nothing wrong with it.
 - [ ] Burn-up charts are used in traditional methods and should be replaced by burn-down charts.

 **[⬆ Back to Top](#table-of-contents)**